RhysHopkins04/Windows-Sandbox-Pre-Installed/README.md

 ## Prerequisites

-Using a Windows 10/11 Pro Licenced copy with the sandbox enabled.
+Using a Windows system with the sandbox enabled.
 If you are unsure if you have this please check:
 [Setup Windows Sandbox](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-install#installation)

+System Requirements from learn.microsoft.com:
 ```
 Arm64 (for Windows 11, version 22H2 and later) or AMD64 architecture
 Virtualization capabilities enabled in BIOS